rhit-hueyee/csse332project/DesignDoc.md

 Passing argument -> worry about passing pointer to a struct, but in kernel you can't access structure b/c kernal has it's own page table, two functions to ccopyin and copyout.

-Thread termination, make assumptions that make things early.
+Thread termination, make assumptions that make things easy.
 Have them call a function to exit -> undefined if not.

 ### Can we use uvmcopy?